 When this integrated topology is working in the high-voltage battery-charging condition, the high-voltage output will be controlled accurately.
 However, the performance of the low-voltage output will be limited, since the two terminals of the transformer are coupled together.
 A simple method to improve the low-voltage output performance is to add a built-in step-down converter.
 The trade-off, however, is the additional cost.

 Like the OBC and high-voltage DC/DC integration, the voltage rating of the power factor correction stage in the onboard charger and the three half bridges is very close.
 This allows power-switch sharing with the three half bridges shared by the two end-equipment components, as shown in Figure 5, which can reduce cost and improve power density.

-Figure 5: Sharing components in a combo-box design
+Figure 5: Sharing components in a powertrain integration design

 Since there are normally three windings in a motor, it is also possible to achieve magnetic integration by sharing the windings as the power factor corrector inductors in the OBC which also lends to the cost reduction and power-density improvement of this design.

 The integration evolution continues, from low-level mechanical integration to high-level electronic integration.
 System complexity will increase as the integration level increases.
 However, each architecture variant presents different design challenges, including: